 Having just spent months researching and finally purchasing – hurrah! – a new sofa, this is the perfect time to do a round-up of contemporary compact sofas for small spaces.

 The living room of our terraced Victorian house is fairly small and roughly square, and we made a classic mistake when buying our first sofa.
-It fitted into the room whilst still allowing us to open the door (just) – but it totally dominated the space.
+It fitted into the room – just! – but it totally dominated the space.

-Several years later, and on the hunt for the next sofa, I was determined not to make the same mistake twice.
-I learned that what are often described as “small sofas” are usually a 2-seater version of the larger models but are still the same depth – typically between 90 – 100 cm.
+Several years later, and on the hunt for the next sofa I was determined not to make the same mistake twice.
+I now know that what are often described as “small sofas” are usually a 2-seater version of the larger models.
+But they’re still the same depth.
+Which is typically between 90 – 100 cm.

 Often this won’t be an issue, which makes life a whole lot easier.
 You can find a sofa you like, and opt for the 2-seater version.
 But that wouldn’t work for our small room – and here’s why.

 Not only was our ex-sofa a whopping 210 cm wide, it was also 100 cm deep and therefore came much too far out into the room.
 In small rooms depth matters just as much as width.
-That’s why the 2-seater size of a lot of sofas just don’t work.
+That’s why the 2-seater size of a lot of sofas just don’t work in many small, modern living spaces.

 So for this Top 10 Sofas for Small Spaces I set out to find small sofas that were less than 90 cm deep, and varied in width from around 140 – 190 cm wide.
 These dimensions give you the ideal “petite”, perfectly proportioned, genuinely small contemporary sofas for small spaces.